sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 13-02-2019

+- https://www.confluent.io/blog/journey-to-event-driven-part-2-programming-models-event-driven-architecture Definitely yes!
+"You don’t need yet another microservice framework when you use Kafka as an event streaming platform"

 # 12-02-2019

 - http://blemoine.github.io/xke-types/ Ce type ne me revient pas !